 Organizations are moving applications to the cloud at an impressive rate as the cloud is perceived as giving organizations a competitive edge by offering lower IT costs with a higher standard of technical support.
-However, in the excitement of moving to the cloud, many organizations fail to analyze the ownership of
+However, in the excitement of moving to the cloud, many organizations fail to analyze the ownership of application performance management (APM) in the cloud and what this change in ownership will do to the customer’s overall experience when the organization loses control and visibility into the underlying infrastructure.
+This article focuses on the ownership challenges of APM after organizations move to the cloud and offers some thoughts on how to make this transition as smooth as possible in an IaaS and SaaS environment.

 Physical server environment and APM